-Term Used Explanation centre, short term holding centre, secure hospital, secure local authority accommodation or use as a military barracks.
-Class C4 Houses in multiple occupation Use of a dwelling house by not more than six residents as a house in multiple occupation.
-In broad terms, this use occurs where tenanted living accommodation is occupied by 3 to 6 people as their only or main residence, who are not related and who share one or more basic amenities.
-Class D1 Non-residential Institutions including religious buildings, public halls, museums, medical services.
+Term Used Explanation Class D1 Non-residential Institutions including religious buildings, public halls, museums, medical services.
 Class D2 Assembly and Leisure including cinemas, bingo halls, casinos and indoor sports.
 Sui Generis Many uses do not fall within any Use Class and are therefore described as Sui generis - a class on their own.
 For example, theatres, amusement centres, car showrooms, petrol filling stations, and car hire offices are among uses which are specifically excluded from any of the defined Classes.
-Wales Spatial Plan A plan prepared and approved by the National (WSP) Assembly for Wales which sets out a strategic framework to guide future development and policy interventions, whether or not these relate to formal land use planning control.
+Wales Spatial Plan (WSP) A plan prepared and approved by the National Assembly for Wales which sets out a strategic framework to guide future development and policy interventions, whether or not these relate to formal land use planning control.
 Local development plans must have regard to the Wales Spatial Plan.
-Waste Management Facilities for storing, sorting, treating and disposing or Facilities waste.
+Waste Management Facilities Facilities for storing, sorting, treating and disposing or waste.
 They include, for example, Household Recycling Centres, waste transfer stations, landfill sites, composting facilities and various methods of recovering energy.
 Windfall The term 'windfall sites' is used to refer to those sites which are considered appropriate for development but have not been specifically identified on the Proposals Map.
 Workaday Relating to or suited for ordinary working days.